tpeek/Answer-Prediction/README.md

 Summary:
 A Code Fellows group project.
-A website will be made where a user can log in and answer fun, interesting and random questions.
-Using the user's previous answers and the data gathered from other users, the website will use correlations to predict what answers the user will pick.
-As the user answers more questions and the database gets more information about how other users answer, the preditions will become more accurate.
+Sherlock Engine is a python based application which uses multiple linear regression to predict what the user's answer will be to the next question.
+Each time a user answers, the prediction becomes more accurate for that user as well as for all other users.
+It is based off the idea that everything is correlated, even if only by a small amount.
+If you have enough information about many individuals in a population, you can make accurate predictions about any single individual in that population.